BjoernLudwigPTB/lp_nn_robustness_verification/INSTALL.md

 ### Optional dependencies

 For the different stages of using or developing lp_nn_robustness_verification we have provided several requirements files with pinned versions.
-Instead of `requirements.txt` in the above command, you can choose one of the following depending on your task:
+You can append any of the following file names to the above `piptools sync` command depending on your task, e.g. `$ python -m piptools sync all-requirements.txt`.
+Below you find a description of the files purposes, despite their self-explanatory names:

 - [`all-requirements.txt`](https://github.com/BjoernLudwigPTB/lp_nn_robustness_verification/blob/main/all-requirements.txt):
   if you want to cover all cases and simply install all optional dependencies in a